- Personal Finance»

 If your whole family is out during the day (for school or work) then a programmable thermostat is a great option.
 By reducing the temperature level during the hours of the day that no one is home you can keep your heater running at a minimum when no one is there to enjoy the heat anyway, and then have it come back up to temp an hour or so before anyone gets home.
 This not only will reduce the amount of energy consumed during the day, but also extend the life of your heating unit (as it doesn't have to work as hard).
 This is also a great idea for at night, when most people sleep better in slightly cooler temps anyway.

 Secondly, if you have the money, time, and wherewithal it's worth looking into some of the plans available for alternate energy sources.
 Some great plans/guides are available.
 Or, if you don't have the above finances, or risk level to try an alternate energy source, you can try an alternate (and well proven) heat source.
 My personal favorite and the choice in our house is an infrared heater.
 An infrared heater will use significantly less energy than your central heating unit and offers a comfortable source of heat.
-Also, an infrared heater is safe around kids and pets as it works through light waves and doesn't get hot to the touch.
+Also, an infrared heater is safe around kids and pets as it works through light waves and doesn't get as dangerously hot as a wood-stove or radiator.
 This is alone is a good reason to give up the wood burning and move to an infrared heater or two in your house.
 There are other heater alternatives out there, but most require small spaces, with extra rooms shut off, or become very hot and dangerous, and may even be a fire risk.

 So, that's the scoop on reducing your energy consumption when it comes to heating.
 I am out of time for now, but we will revisit energy consumption and other areas for saving in my next post.